Fränkisch-Crumbach: Location

-Fränkisch-Crumbach lies in the middle Odenwald on the Gersprenz, which empties into the Main near Stockstadt am Main.
+Fränkisch-Crumbach is located in the Vorderer Odenwald on both sides of the Crumbach, a left western tributary of the Gersprenz, which flows into the Stockstadt am Main.
+The municipality is located in the Hessian part of Franconia.
+The district is quite large, with over 16 square kilometers, of which 524 hectares are forested, stretches from the Gersprenz bank in the east to the Rimdidim (499 m) in the west and includes the ruins of Rodenstein Castle and a number of hamlets and residential areas, such as Bierbach, Eberbach, Erlau, Güttersbach, Höllerheck, Holzwiese, Meierei, Michelbach, Rodenstein and Schleiersbach.
+Fränkisch-Crumbach only includes the district of the same name (Gmk.-Nr.
+63125) and is the only municipality in the Odenwaldkreis without incorporated districts.
+It was not changed as part of the regional reform in Hesse.

 Neighbouring communities

 Fränkisch-Crumbach borders in the northeast on the community of Brensbach, in the southeast on the community of Reichelsheim (both in the Odenwaldkreis), in the west on the town of Lindenfels (Kreis Bergstraße), in the northwest on the community of Fischbachtal and in the north on the town of Groß-Bieberau (both in Darmstadt-Dieburg).

 Politics

 The municipal election held on 26 March 2006 yielded the following results:

 Mayor

-Mayor Eric Engels (CDU) was re-elected on 12 March 2017.
+Mayor Matthias Horlacher (SPD) was elected on 12 March 2023.